 conflict between farmers and pastoralists in Nigeria.
 The persistent violence of this context and personal

-involvement of the research subjects poses a stringent test for contact to improve intergroup relations.
-The violence provides grievances that feed outgroup animosity and reinforce group differences, strengthen social and psychological barriers to improving attitudes, and reinforces the perception that groups’

-material incentives are opposed.
-Despite the difficult context, the program improved intergroup

-trust, fostered more intergroup contact, and decreased feelings of insecurity in these communities.
+involvement of the research participants poses a stringent test for contact to improve intergroup relations.
+The violence provides grievances that feed outgroup animosity, reinforce group differences, strengthen social and psychological barriers to improving attitudes, and support the perception that each groups’ interests are opposed.
+Despite the difficult context, the program improved intergroup affect, fostered more intergroup contact, and decreased feelings of insecurity in these communities.

-This study also provides indicative evidence that programs that target a few people can spillover to others in the community.
-We find that those who were not direct participants in the program felt outgroup affect toward the outgroup, more so than those who were not exposed to the program at all.
-It appears that the reason for this spillover cannot be explained by increased contact in the community alone.
-While we see in the individual-level panel data that those in the treatment communities had more contact than those in control, when only comparing the indirect participants to controls, we see little difference in the amount of contact.
-As a result, we believe that some of the change in outgroup affect is due to a spillover effect.
-By examining both direct and indirect participants, we are able to address a main critique of many contact-based and peacebuilding interventions that even if these interventions change individuals, it is often not clear whether this change is scalable and will lead to societal change (Ditlmann, Samii & Zeitoff, 2017).
+This study also provides indicative evidence that the effects of contact programs, which typically involve only a small subset of a community, can spillover to others in the community.
+Respondents from intervention communities who did not directly participate in our intervention felt more outgroup affect toward the other side and felt more physically secure from violence than control respondents, who were not exposed to the program at all.
+These attitudinal and perceptual changes cannot be explained by increased contact alone.
+While contact in treatment communities increased more than contact in control communities, contact by nonparticipant and controls respondents increased at the same rate while outgroup affect and perceptions of physical security only increased for nonparticipants.
+As a result, we believe that some of the change in outgroup affect and perceptions of security are due to a spillover effect.
+By examining both direct and indirect participants, we are able to address a main critique of many contact-based and peacebuilding interventions: that even if these interventions change individuals, it is often not clear whether this change is scalable and will lead to societal change (Ditlmann, Samii & Zeitoff, 2017).

+We are not able to determine how this spillover from direct to indirect participants occurred, but we speculate that spillover occurred through three mechanisms that could shift people’s perceptions of how the two groups can and should interact.
+First, nonparticipant community members may have observed members of both groups cooperate to address shared issues.
+The intervention established project committees of about 12-15 farmers and pastoralists, and other community members may have learned from their example.
+Second, some nonparticipants may have learned about the other side from personal interactions with participants.
+Third, and, we think, most importantly, the intervention may have caused knowledge about the other side and norms of cooperation to diffuse through each community.
+One of the goals of the intervention was to motivate norms and informal institutions that would impact the entire community and last beyond the intervention.

-We are not able to determine why this spillover from direct to indirect participants occurred.
-Contact could have helped establish cooperative norms and institutions in a number of ways.
-The intervention established project committees—informal institutions—of both farmers and pastoralists.
-These committees consisted of about 12-15 people.
-The rest of the community may have witnessed these committees cooperating on how to address issues for the community.
-The rest of the community may have also benefited from the results of the project committees, which often meant improved infrastructure.
-Both of these mechanisms may have shifted people’s perceptions of how the two groups can and should interact.
-The project committees, improved conflict resolution structures and dialogue forums—all forms of informal institutions--also gave community members opportunities for interaction and to learn about one another.
-For example, farmer and pastoralist leaders would work together to mediate intergroup disputes, such as cows caught grazing on farmland.
-Our research partners on the ground noted that these structures helped treatment communities because pastoralists became more aware of the financial value of the crops destroyed by cows and farmers became more aware of the difficulty of controlling and corralling thousands of cows.18 Lastly, contact could also encourage ingroup policing: ingroup members punishing other ingroup members who violate the rights of outgroup members (Ditlmann and Samii 2016; Fearon and Laitin 1996).
-As leaders and the project committees established intergroup relations, they may have policed their own group if they spoke against the other group, or did anything that would hamper the benefits of cooperation.
-If groups “punish [their own] miscreants” (Fearon and Laitin 1996, 722), in a way that is visible to the other side, then the other side does not need to retaliate against the transgression.
-Visible ingroup policing shows each side that the other can be trusted, alleviating commitment problems related to whether each group will act in ways that benefits the collective.
+Our fieldwork suggests that communities learning about the other side assisted farmer and pastoralist leaders with mediating intergroup disputes, such as those caused by cows grazing on farmland.
+For example, our research partners on the ground noted that treatment communities were often able to resolve their disputes because pastoralists became more aware of the financial value of the crops destroyed by cows and farmers became more aware of the difficulty of controlling and corralling thousands of cows; no such learning occurred in control communities.18 The intervention could also have encouraged the formation of other informal institutions that support cooperation, like ingroup policing: ingroup members punishing other ingroup members who violate the rights of outgroup members (Ditlmann and Samii 2016; Fearon and Laitin 1996).
+As leaders and the project committees established intergroup cooperation, they may have publicly reprimanded ingroup members who spoke against the other side or did anything that would hamper the benefits of cooperation.
+Visible ingroup policing shows ingroup members that cooperation is the desirable action and shows outgroup members that they need not retaliate against the other side.